SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

     <img src="/images/register.png"/>
 </a>

 * Go to AWS Cloud Formation service and launch template.
 The following links are for your convenience and take you directly to the templates for Solace Message Routers.
+**Note:** Using `Launch Quick Start (for new VPC)` launches the AWS infrastructure stacks needed, with the Solace VMR stack on top (recommended).
+If however you have previously launched this Quick Start within your target region, and, would like to re-deploy just the Solace VMR stack on top of the already-existing AWS infrastructure stacks; then you can use `Launch Quick Start (for existing VPC)` instead.

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Solace-HA&templateURL=https://s3.amazonaws.com/solace-products/solace-aws-ha-quickstart/latest/templates/solace-vmr-master.template" target="_blank">
     <img src="/images/launch-button-new.png"/>